tanishq-33/tanishq-33/README.md

 # 💫 About Me:
-💻 Currently developing a chat client using Data Structures and Algorithms (DSA).
+💻 Currently developing a chat client using Data Structures and Algorithms (DSA).<br>
-🌱 Learning Python and React.js.
+🌱 Learning Python and React.js.<br>
-🚀 Exploring new technologies and continuously expanding my knowledge.
+🚀 Exploring new technologies and continuously expanding my knowledge.<br>

 <br>